mageplaza/magento-2-reports/README.md

-# The Most Popular Advanced Reports For Magento 2 (FREE)
+# The Most Popular Magento 2 Advanced Reports extension FREE!

-**Mageplaza Advanced Reports for Magento 2** is a free extension which helps stores quickly access to advanced reports on Dashboard.
+**Mageplaza Magento 3 Advanced Reports** is a free extension which helps stores quickly access to advanced reports on Dashboard.
 As your shop grows, so is the amount of numbers you have to deal with everyday.
 Eventually, it would reach a point where you find yourself in dire need of a tool that can take care of the figures for you.

-To facilitate the management of statistics, we proudly introduce **Magento 2 Reports extension** by Mageplaza.
+To facilitate the management of statistics, we proudly introduce **Magento 2 Advanced Reports extension** by Mageplaza.
 This module would help store admins keep their number neat and clean while enable them to see the level of progress made in comparison to the same period last month, last year and so on.

 [![Latest Stable Version](https://poser.pugx.org/mageplaza/module-reports/v/stable)](https://packagist.org/packages/mageplaza/module-reports)